 Objective A: Provide quality continuing education programming which is relevant and appealing throughout the life cycle of a manager’s career.

-- Explore partnerships with other professional organizations to develop training that meets CEU requirements for complementary professional certifications such as the American Institute of Certified Planners, Government Finance Officers Association, engineering licensure, Professional Transportation Planner, etc.
+- Define and implement partnerships with other professional organizations to develop training that meets CEU requirements for complementary professional certifications or overarching training possibilities through the Florida Local Government Coalition.

-- Implement a progressive Emerging Leaders Development Program.
+- Implement a progressive Emerging Leaders Development Program modeled after the one utilized by ICMA.

 - Create a “Hot Topic” blog that will allow members to share ideas regarding “real time” issues.

-Objective B: Develop programs that inspire and encourage growth in the profession
+Objective B: Develop programs that inspire and encourage growth within the profession

-- Encourage managers to offer opportunities within their organizations to gain exposure to the profession.
+- Provide managers materials that can assist them in offering opportunities within their organizations to gain exposure to the profession.

-- Expand marketing of education, training, programs, events to other professional organizations and to a greater depth within local governments
+- Develop a marketing plan of education, training, programs, and events to other professional organizations and to a greater depth within local governments.

 - Encourage non-credentialed managers to become credentialed and provide support through the process.

-Objective B: Expand ethics education initiatives and programming for FCCMA members.
+Objective A: Expand ethics education initiatives and programming for FCCMA members.

-- Provide education regarding the development and implementation of ethical assessments.
+- Provide on-going education regarding the development and implementation of ethical assessments through webinars and the annual conference.

-- Develop an ethical education partnership with the Florida League of Cities (FLC) and the Florida Association of Counties (FAC), including the development and distribution of educational materials.
+b.
+Develop an ethical education partnership with the Florida League of Cities (FLC) and the Florida Association of Counties (FAC), the Attorney General’s Office and the Center for Florida Local Government Excellence.

 Objective A: Maintain and improve the Association’s relationships with the State’s universities (public and private) and other educational institutions.